The Naked Kiss (1964)

 A group of teens have a Halloween party at an abandoned funeral home.
 As a party game, they perform a séance which causes one of the women to be taken over by a demon.
 And it grows from there.

 This is a pretty good teen horror film.
 It doesn’t have the budget of the remake but it features far less annoying characters and so the whole thing is more fun.
-It features a wonderful scene where a character pushes a tube of lipstick into her breast (repeated in the sequel).
+It has a wonderful scene where a character pushes a tube of lipstick into her breast (repeated in the sequel).

 7 December 2020